The history of the Randox Grand National Festival can be traced back to the early 1800's.

 It's been over 40 years since Red Rum recorded the first of the three victories in the Grand National that earned him pride of place in the record books, and immortalised him as one of the greatest steeplechasers in the world.
 He still remains the only horse to have won the Grand National three times.

 The current course, which stages races over conventional fences and hurdles, opened in 1839.
 A difficult period for Aintree in the post-war years led to a sale to a property developer and concerns about the future of the Grand National.
 Bookmaker Ladbrokes stepped in to manage the Grand National until 1984, when Seagram Distillers became sponsors.

 They provided the solid foundation on which Aintree’s revival was built.
 Today Aintree is owned and managed by Jockey Club Racecourses, one of 15 operated by The Jockey Club subsidiary.

-The 2014 Grand National boasted a seven-figure prize fund for the first time, which was replicated in the past three years.
+The 2014 Grand National boasted a seven-figure prize fund for the first time.

 The Grand National is completely unscripted and totally captivating, steeped in a history of unpredictable winners and fabulous stories.
 The next chapter is ready to be written.